Mac System Preferences/System Settings Not Responding? 8 Fixes

-Clare Weaver
+Clare Phang

 Mac system preferences not responding

-• Preferences Error.
-Could not load Security & Privacy preference pane.
+• Preferences Error: Could not load Security & Privacy preference pane.

-• System Preferences is busy and can’t be closed.
-Users & Groups preferences is removing a user account and saving the Home directory to a disk image.
+• Users & Groups preferences are removing a user account and saving the Home directory to a disk image.

-• Could not install(null) preferences pane.
+• Could not install (null) preferences pane.

 • To use the "XXX" preferences pane, System Preferences must quit and reopen.

-• macOS Sonoma System Settings crashing.
+• System Preferences/System Settings crashing.

-• Corrupted Preferences-related plist files.
+• Corrupted preference-related plist files.

-• macOS Sonoma issues (macOS Sonoma System Settings Crashing).
+• macOS Sequoia issues (System Settings crashing).

-• Outdated macOS system.
+• Outdated macOS version.

 • Hard disk errors.